-- 1. Coordinate, design, format and assist in the preparation of the CEAC Annual Report. - Coordinate, develop and format CEAC Policy and Legislative Priorities on an annual basis. - 3.
-Coordinate, develop and format CEAC Legislative and Administrative Policy Guidelines on an annual basis.
+- 1. Coordinate, design, format and assist in the preparation of the CEAC Annual Report.

+- Coordinate, develop and format CEAC Policy and Legislative Priorities on an annual basis.

+- 3. Coordinate, develop and format CEAC Legislative and Administrative Policy Guidelines on an annual basis.
-- 4. Assist in the development of the CEAC Vision.

-- 5. Attend, prepare agendas, secure speakers and provide presentations at CEAC policy committee meetings (at a minimum of three meetings a year per committee)
+- 4. Attend, prepare agendas, secure speakers and provide presentations at CEAC policy committee meetings (at a minimum of three meetings a year per committee)

 - a.
 Transportation

 - b.
 Land Use

 - c.
-Flood Control
+Flood Control and Water Resources

 - d.
 Resource Recovery and Waste Management

 - e.
 Surveyor

 - f.
-Oversight
+Oversight and Special Tasks

-- 6. Attend and provide presentations, as available, at CEAC regional meetings (they meet at a minimum of two to three times a year each)
+- 5. Attend and provide presentations, as available, at CEAC regional meetings (they meet at a minimum of two to three times a year each)

 - a.
 Northern California Region

 - b.
 Bay Area Region

 - c.
 Central Coast Region

 - d.
 Sacramento Mother-Lode Region

 - e.
-San Joaquin Valley Region

-- f.
-Southern California Region

-- 7. Attend and provide presentations at CEAC Board of Director meetings (four times a year).

-- 8. Assist in preparation and organization of the CEAC spring and fall conferences, as well as the CEAC policy conference.
-Coordination includes development and organization of the CEAC guest program, annual NACE president's dinner, recruiting and coordinating conference speakers and sponsors, reserving adequate meeting rooms, catering, audiovisual, transportation, registration, etc.

-- 9. Coordinate & monitor the CEAC Hospitality Suite: appropriate room, site visits, cleanup, etc.

-- 10. Reconcile the financial accounting for the spring & annual conferences between CEAC, the League and CSAC working as the liaison between the CSAC director of finance and CEAC treasurer.

-- 11. Update and maintain accurate CEAC databases.

-- 12. Coordinate and publish CEAC documentation:

-- a. designing announcements

-- b. programs

-- c. agendas

-- d. postcards

-- e. invitations

-- f. notices

-- g. flyers

-- 13. Prepare and publish CEAC Roster annually.

-- 14. Prepare and publish CEAC Stationary.

-- 15. Publish CEAC Newsletter four times a year. - 16.
-Prepare and publish monthly legislative reports for the five CEAC policy committees. - 17.
-Update and maintain CEAC website. - 18.
-Track and prepare financial analysis for CEAC budget. - 19.
+San Joaquin Valley Region - f.
+Southern California Region - 6.
+Attend and provide presentations at CEAC Board of Director meetings (at a minimum of three times a year). - 7.
+Assist in preparation and organization of the CEAC spring and fall conferences, as well as the CEAC policy conference.
+Coordination includes development and organization of the CEAC guest program, annual NACE president's dinner, recruiting and coordinating conference speakers and sponsors, reserving adequate meeting rooms, catering, audiovisual, transportation, registration, etc. - 8.
+Coordinate & monitor the CEAC Hospitality Suite: appropriate room, site visits, cleanup, etc. - Reconcile the financial accounting for the spring & annual conferences between CEAC, the League and CSAC working as the liaison between the CSAC director of finance and CEAC treasurer. - 10.
+Update and maintain accurate CEAC databases. - 11.
+Coordinate and publish CEAC documentation: - a. designing announcements - b. programs - c. agendas - d. postcards - e. invitations - f. notices - g. flyers - 12.
+Prepare and publish CEAC Roster annually. - 13.
+Prepare and publish CEAC Stationary. - 14.
+Publish CEAC Newsletter four times a year. - 15.
+Prepare and publish monthly legislative reports for the five CEAC policy committees. - 16.
+Update and maintain CEAC website. - 17.
+Track and prepare financial analysis for CEAC budget. - 18.
 Coordinate, review and share administration of the CEAC/League of California Cities contract for the spring meeting, and various RFP's for CEAC consultants.